KrakenIsHere/The-Vineheart-Realm/4. Assets/Books/2024/Dungeon Master's Guide.md

 Expect players to discuss the events of the game, spend time planning, and engage in long conversations in character.
 You don’t need to be involved in those discussions unless they have questions for you.
 Learn to recognize the times when you can take a break as the DM, and then resume the action as soon as everyone’s ready.

-Taking Breaks
+> [!Note] Taking Breaks

-When you finish a lengthy combat encounter or a tension-filled scene, or if you need time to think, take a quick break.
+> When you finish a lengthy combat encounter or a tension-filled scene, or if you need time to think, take a quick break.
 Give your brain a few moments to refocus, relax, or prepare for the next encounter.
 It’s OK to leave the players in suspense during a break while you figure out the consequences of their actions.

 ### Ending a Session
 [LINK](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#EndingaSession)